Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Policies and Models

 \subsection{Dual Server}

-A policy for single server allocation/deallocation can accommodate periods when there are no request arrivals and the system would otherwise be idle and incur cost with no benefit.
+A policy for single server allocation/deallocation can accommodate periods \revTwo{when there are no request}{with no} arrivals and the system would otherwise be idle and incur cost with no benefit.
 Dual server policies, as considered in this section, can also accommodate periods with high load by allocating a second server.

-The basic dual server policy options are (1) always leave both servers allocated, (2) always leave one server allocated and dynamically allocate/deallocate the second server, and (3) dynamically allocate/deallocate both servers.
-In all cases, we assume a shared request queue, and so option (1) results in the standard M/M/2 model.
+The basic dual server policy options are (1) always leave both servers allocated, (2) always leave one server allocated and dynamically allocate/deallocate the second server, and (3) dynamically allocate/deallocate both servers. \revOne{}{For simplicity, we do not consider policies with a “holding-on” delay in the dual-server case.
+However, similar behavior can be achieved with the second of the above policy options by setting the deallocation threshold for the second server lower than the allocation threshold, thereby creating an implicit hysteresis effect.} In all cases, we assume a shared request queue, and so option (1) results in the standard M/M/2 model.
 Here we develop models for policy options (2) and (3), beginning with policy option (2).